ahgamut/janet/README.md

 ## Features

-* Configurable at build time - turn features on or off for a smaller or more featureful build
 * Minimal setup - one binary and you are good to go!
 * First-class closures
 * Garbage collection